lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Finna Steel Christmas** _(02-Jul-18 05:26 PM)_

-> I can T-Pose anything that isn't living.
+> I can t-pose anything that isn't living.

+_Steely plays with more bugs, adjusting their legs straight._

 **Bagelwrecker** _(02-Jul-18 05:26 PM)_